-JULIAN BIVINS vs. CURTIS CAHALLONER ROGERS, JR. BRIAN M. O'CONNELL, ESQUIRE the standpoint -- of course, a guardian would have records as to them filing a petition for discharge and 4 their accounting.
-But then we do the -- when we're 5 representing a professional guardian, we would do the court filings and so forth.
+JULIAN BIVINS vs. CURTIS CAHALLONER ROGERS, JR. BRIAN M. O'CONNELL, ESQUIRE records as to them filing a petition for discharge and their accounting.
+But then we do the -- when we're representing a professional guardian, we would do the court filings and so forth.
 So we're both involved.